Hhaizee/RFL-CDNet/RFL-CDNet-main/READEME.md

 python write_path.py
 ```

 A demo program can be found in demo.
 Before running the demo, download our pretrained models and best models from [Baidu Netdisk](https://pan.baidu.com/s/1k_FPHtNttV2mBsJ-M0ukRw?pwd=emby ) (Extraction code: emby) .
+Set the path of files in
+tmp/***.pt.
 Then launch demo by:

 ```
 python eval.py